tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 usage of some resources considered *scarce* is bounded.

 In our example we care of memory and file handles.
-It's important to tame RAM usage, because the amount of fast volatile memory available on a computer is typically far smaller than the size of the program's input.
-Likewise, file descriptors aren't a commodity in infinite supply: operating systems impose aggressive per-process limits by default.
+It's important to constrain RAM usage, because the amount of fast volatile memory available on a computer is typically far smaller than the size of the program's input.
+Likewise, file descriptors aren't a commodity in infinite supply: operating systems impose strict per-process limits by default.

 Disk space, and sometimes even CPU time, are comparatively far less scarce, so we won't worry about those here.